AIMultipleAIMultiple

 This can lead to better decision-making, higher efficiency, and improved outcomes.

-5- Improved user experience
+6. Improved user experience

-A fine-tuned model can offer a better user experience by generating more accurate, relevant, and context-aware responses leading to increased customer satisfaction, in applications like:
+A fine-tuned model can offer a better user experience by generating more accurate, relevant, and context-aware responses, leading to increased customer satisfaction, in applications like:

 What is a large language model (LLM)?

 A large language model is an advanced artificial intelligence (AI) system, more specifically an enterprise generative AI model, designed to process, understand, and generate human-like text based on massive amounts of data.
-These models are typically built using deep learning techniques, such as neural networks, and are trained on extensive datasets that include text from a broad range, such as books and websites, for natural language processing.
+These models are typically built using deep learning techniques, such as neural networks.
+They are trained on extensive datasets that include text from a broad range, such as books and websites, for natural language processing.

 One of the key aspects of a large language model is its ability to understand context and generate coherent, relevant responses based on the input provided.
 The size of the model, in terms of the number of parameters and layers, allows it to capture intricate relationships and patterns within the text.
 This enables it to perform various tasks, such as: